Portland Product Liability Lawyer

 Product liability lawsuits must be filed within 10 years of when the product was first purchased for use.
 It is possible that a victim owned the dangerous product for nine years and became injured that year.
 In that case, he or she would have a year to file a product liability lawsuit.

 Oregon has an additional statute of limitation requirement.
-In Oregon, product liability lawsuits are subject to the expiration of any statute of ultimate repose.
-In other words, Oregon judges can bar product liability lawsuits after the expiration of a defined timeframe, typically established after the product was first installed or delivered, instead of the date that the product caused the victim injury.
+Liability lawsuits are subject to the expiration of any statute of ultimate repose.
+In other words, Oregon judges can bar product liability lawsuits after the expiration of a defined timeframe, typically established after the product was first installed or delivered, instead of the date that the product caused the victim’s injury.